FC Tuggen

 FC Tuggen is a Swiss football club from the town of Tuggen in Canton Schwyz, the German-speaking region of Switzerland.
 The club was founded in 1966 and currently plays in 1.
-Liga Promotion, the third highest tier in the Swiss football pyramid.
+Liga Classic, the fourth tier of Swiss football pyramid.

 History

 The club was founded on 11 November 1966 as SC Tuggen.
 In 1976 the club changed its name to FC Tuggen.
 In 1991, the club reached the quarter-finals of the Swiss Cup, losing 4–0 to FC Chiasso.

 Stadium

 Tuggen play its home games in the stadium Linthstrasse.
 The capacity is 2,800 spectators, with 300 seats and 2,500 standing places.